barrysteyn/pelican_plugin-render_math/Readme.md

 Settings
 --------
 To enable, ensure that the plugin is installed somewhere that is accessible.
-Then use as follows by adding to the settings file:
+Then use as follows by adding the following to your settings.py:

     PLUGINS = ["latex"]

-to your settings.py

 Be careful: Not loading the plugin is easy to do, and difficult to detect.
 To make life easier, find where pelican is installed, and then copy the plugin